mysterious-coding/base_entranced/README.md

 * Classes with shield (i.e. tech on many maps) cannot trigger the `/g_fixPitKills` feature by manually SKing over a pit to get an early death at the hands of an enemy.
 * Fixed bug where shields could not be destroyed while being attacked.
 * Fixed rare bug with incorrect walker spawn on Hoth.
+* Improved update rate of tech information on teammates (health/armor/ammo).
+* Reduced the 5-second class change cooldown to 1 second.
+* Fixed a bug where your armor could decrease over time if your maximum armor was higher than your maximum health.
+* Fixed an issue with improper precaching of Siege skins if the mapmaker didn't include `default` as the skin in the .scl file.
+* Fixed inconsistent timing of the ATST spawn on Hoth.
+* Fixed not being able to dispense ammo cans while too close to a surface.
+* Fixed small turrets causing splash damage.
+* Fixed a bug where not all of your detpacks would explode if 10 of them were placed at the same time.
+* Fixed players having different physics depending on their framerate (requires `/pmove_float 1` and `/g_gravity 760`).
+* Fixed direct thermals potentially causing less damage than splash.
+* Fixed single-objective maps not ending properly.
+* Fixed not following the same person from spectator after the round ends or map changes.

 # Features that are also in Alpha's base_enhanced
 These are features in base_entranced that are also available in Alpha's base_enhanced (https://github.com/Avygeil/base_enhanced), the official server mod of the CTF community. base_entranced and Alpha's base_enhanced share the same ancestor (Sil's base_enhanced), and they are both open source, so they share a number of features.
 Note that I have not attempted to list every base_enhanced feature here; only the ones that are most relevant to siege.